ljcooke/dotfiles/README.md

 *packages* feature); Pathogen is used as a fallback in Vim 7.

 Plugins that are available via git can be managed using the `git-subtree` feature.
 There is a script to make this easy to use.
-To add a new plugin named `foo`:
+To install a new plugin named `foo`:

-  - Add an entry with the git URL to the `vim/bundle/SOURCES.yaml` file.
+ 1. Add an entry with the git URL to the `vim/bundle/SOURCES.yaml` file.
     Commit any changes before the next step.

-  - Run:
+ 1. Run:

         $ bin/vim-plugin-update foo